 If you’re running an XFCE desktop and feeling a shortage of modern Linux application launchers for your system, then this launcher is for you.
 The Whisker Menu is tagged as an alternate app launcher for XFCE environments and supports quite a number of cutting-edge features to aid your continually increasing workflow.

 The utility lets you search and access your installed applications pretty quickly and intuitively.
 Users can save frequently opened items into a favorite menu and browse through every application on their Linux system with the convenient app launcher.
-Browsing the top-level categories is faster than most application launchers for Linux and switching much simpler.
+Browsing the top-level categories is faster than most application launchers for Linux, and switching is much simpler.

-Highlights of XFCE Whisker Menu
+Highlights of the XFCE Whisker Menu

 - You can customize the favorites list easily by dragging and dropping applications onto it directly.